There are a number of reasons why folks are flocking to software engineering as a career track.

 Level 3: Staff Engineer Salary.

-As of June 2021, salary.com clocks the median salary for a Level 3 engineer at $112,766.
-Top earners at companies like Facebook, Amazon, and Google can potentially break the $200,000 mark as a Staff Engineer.
+As of June 2021, salary.com clocks the national average salary for a Level 3 engineer at $112,766.
+Top earners at companies like Facebook, Amazon, and Google can potentially break the $200,000 mark with a job title as Staff Engineer.

 Level 4: Principal Engineer Salary.